All About Option Agreements

-Many thanks to Bang2writers Eileen, Neil, Jordan and Elle who’ve all emailed or left messages asking about screenplay options recently.
+Many thanks to Bang2writers Eileen, Neil, Jordan and Elle who’ve all emailed or left messages asking about how a screenplay option works recently.

-3) Revert.
-At the end of that time period, if the producer has not made the film of the screenplay, the rights revert back to the screenwriter, who is then able to sell the rights again if s/he chooses to.
+At the end of that time period, if the producer has not made the film of the screenplay, the rights revert back to the screenwriter.
+S/he is then able to sell the rights again if s/he chooses to.

-When you’ve signed an option with a producer, that producer will usually work with you to make your screenplay more marketable for investors and/or other funding opportunities.
+So, let’s say you’ve offered an option with a producer.
+The idea is that producer will usually work with you to make your screenplay more marketable for investors and/or other funding opportunities.
 This is why it’s a GREAT idea for screenwriters to be clued up on how the industry works and what’s out there, so they can work out whether the producer who wants their screenplay is the real deal or not.
-Check out the Film Investment bundle of The B2W Required Reading List for more articles and info on this.

 There are two questions you should DEFINITELY ask yourself before signing an option agreement with anyone: